purehavuk/prevail/README.md

 # Help

-Need help testing on RecallBox and any other Batocera-ES OS or program.
+Need help testing on different resolutions and hardware configurations to optimize.

 #